mwilliamson/spur.py/README.md

 * `allow_error` -- `False` by default.
 If `False`, an exception is raised if the return code of the command is anything but 0.
 If `True`, a result is returned irrespective of return code.
+* `stdout` -- if not `None`, anything the command prints to standard output during its execution will also be written to `stdout` using `stdout.write`.
+* `stderr` -- if not `None`, anything the command prints to standard error during its execution will also be written to `stderr` using `stderr.write`.

 ## Classes